Samantha-Ruth/-U-Develop-It/README.md

 ## Installation

 If the user already has node installed on their device, they can download this project and run "npm init" and then "npm install --save inquirer@^8.0.0 (** please note: newer versions of inquirer will not work properly with this program!), and then npm install console.table --save.
 After this, install --save mysql2.
-In order to protect passwords, the user will also wan to "install dotenv" as well.
+In order to protect passwords, the user will also want to "install dotenv" as well.

 In order to access the mysql2 shell,  the user needs to create a .env file with the following, replacing <username> and <user password> with the users own username and password: